 What makes ice melt faster?
 Let’s investigate with a simple ice melting experiment that kids of varying ages can enjoy.
 Preschool science, kindergarten science, and elementary-age science can use ice experiments as part of a fun science curriculum for kids.
 We love simple science experiment for kids!

-Get ready to add this simple ice experiment to your science lesson plans this season.
-If you want to investigate what makes ice melt fastest, let’s dig in!
-Ice is a great way to explore physical changes, specifically states of matter, and changing from liquid to solid.
+Get ready to add these simple ice experiments to your science lesson plans this season.
+If you want to investigate what makes ice melt the fastest, let’s dig in!
+Ice is a great way to explore physical change, specifically changes in states of matter, from liquid to solid.

-Our science activities and experiments are designed with you, the parent or teacher, in mind!
-Easy to set up, quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
+Our science experiments are designed with you, the parent or teacher, in mind!
+Easy to set up, quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun.
 Plus, our supplies lists usually contain only free or cheap materials you can source from home!

 Below, you will explore:

-- Comparing solids: What makes ice melt faster?
+- Comparing solids: What makes ice melt the fastest?

 - Why does salt melt ice?